There Will

 personal preference but it does look far

-better in 1080P resolution.
+better in 1080P resolution, IMO.
 This is

 apparent in all the expected areas -

 colors, contrast and detail.
-Contrast
+Black

-can be quite intense.
+can be quite deep and rich.
 The image does

 look quite brilliant at times and you